Almaz-Antey Corporation

-JSC Concern VKO "Almaz-Antey" (ОАО "Концерн ВКО "Алмаз-Антей"») is a Russian state-owned company in the arms industry, a result of a merger of Antey Corporation and NPO Almaz, unifying some of the national military enterprises, in particular, the developers of anti-aircraft defence systems.
+JSC Concern VKO "Almaz-Antey" (ОАО "Концерн ВКО "Алмаз-Антей"») is a Russian state-owned company in the arms industry, a result of a merger of Antey Corporation and NPO Almaz, unifying some of the national military enterprises, in particular, the developers of anti-aircraft defence and cruise missile systems.
 The organisation is headquartered in Moscow and is the world's eighth-largest defence contractor measured by 2017 defence revenues.
 In 2017, Almaz-Antey had arms sales of $9.125 billion.

 The Almaz-Antey group produce air defense systems, firearms for aircraft and armored vehicles, artillery shells and surface-to-surface missiles, airspace surveillance and coordination and artillery radars.
-The Group also manufacture civilian products such as navigation systems, air traffic systems, civil airtraffic- and weather radars, sewage cleaning systems, ventilation valves for nuclear power plants, and plastic packaging for cosmetics and food products.
+The group also manufacture civilian products such as navigation systems, air traffic systems, civil airtraffic- and weather radars, sewage cleaning systems, ventilation valves for nuclear power plants, and plastic packaging for cosmetics and food products.

 History

-Almaz-Antey was founded in 2002 by Presidential Decree 412 of the Russian President.
+Almaz-Antey was founded in 2002 by Presidential Decree 412 of the Russian president.

-In 2003 the Director General of Almaz-Antey, Igor Klimov was shot dead.
+In 2003 the director general of Almaz-Antey, Igor Klimov was shot dead.
 A criminal investigation found his death was linked to a property audit inside the company.

-The current Board is headed by Viktor Ivanov, Director General; Vladislav Menshikov, Chief Designer; and Anatoly Savin.
+The current board is headed by Viktor Ivanov.